 - Mental Disorders

 - Malignant Neoplastic Diseases

 - Immune System Disorders

-The children’s list is the same, plus: Growth Impairment.
+The children’s list of disabilities is the same, plus: Growth Impairment.

 Since it may take months after approval for the first SSI payment to arrive, to speed initial payments to severely disabled persons the SSA recently expanded a list of 225 conditions that qualify for fast-track “Compassionate Allowances.”
 Among them are general or specific types of: Alzheimer’s disease, cancer, dementia, leukemia, muscular atrophy, muscular dystrophy, and various other diseases, tumors and syndromes affecting adults and/or children.
 For a current list, visit the SSA website at https://www.ssa.gov/compassionateallowances/conditions.htm.